celineyayifeng/National-Gallery-Art-Analytics/README.md

 ### Objective

-Data will be extracted from the source, and an end-to-end data pipeline will be constructed, which includes using cloud resources and workflow orchestration tool to ingest and store the data, creating a data warehouse for data processing and transformation, and building an interactive dashboard for visualzation.
+Data will be extracted from the source, and an end-to-end data pipeline will be constructed, which includes using cloud resources and workflow orchestration tool to ingest and store the data, creating a data warehouse for data processing and transformation, and building an interactive dashboard for visualization.

 ## Data Pipeline